S A M P L E

 4. Preliminary cost estimate

 a) Perform a site visit by an environmental scientist to inspect and identify potential environmental issues such as the possibility of wetlands or stream channel impacts and small quantity hazardous materials storage, fuel storage, septic tank and water wells on the farmsteads within the project area.
 Field reconnaissance findings will be analyzed and environmental regulatory issues identified.
-A report will be prepared and submitted to the Sponsor, NDA and FAA.
+A report will be prepared and submitted to the Sponsor, Aeronautics and FAA.
 Implementation of mitigation activities, if necessary, will be addressed in the Design Phase.

 i) Preliminary Design Phase will be implemented per Exhibit B attached to this agreement